bananakiu/CS-129.1-B-Kiu-Manlapaz-Perez-Young/README.md

 # CS-129.1-B-Kiu-Manlapaz-Perez-Young-
 In partial fulfillment of requirements for the course CS 129.1 B - Special Topics in Software Engineering: Contemporary Database

-# CS-129.1-B-Kiu-Manlapaz-Perez-Young-
-In partial fulfillment of requirements for the course CS 129.1 B - Special Topics in Software Engineering: Contemporary Database

 # How to load the dataset